 There is no way my meter was read.
 I just looked and the box is full of dirt, same as last week.
 Do you ever read them, or just estimate?

-Your meter is read every month.
-Whenever necessary, the reader shovels out just enough dirt to see the register.
+Your meter is read every month in our office.
+The meter's are electroniclly read this helps eliminate human error.
+Whenever necessary, the reader will go out and physically read some meters.
+They will shovel out just enough dirt to see the register.
 However, a mole can cover it back over in just a matter of minutes.

 What do I do if I am experiencing low pressure?